 Given the present momentum, I’m betting on carrying this one to a palatable end.
 After all, the process bears no dependence on external factors such as verbal communication or active engagement of any sort.
 It’s just me and the literature.

-Because I prefer anything analog when the electronic variant poses no notable benefits.
-On the contrary, I find quiet advantageous the interaction with a paper book:
+Because I prefer anything analog when the electronic variant confers little notable benefit.
+On the contrary, I find the interaction with a paper book quiet advantageous:

-- I like the organic feel of the pages, their wear and tear, their smell.
+- The organic feel of the pages, their wear and tear, their smell.

 - I write (sometimes extensively) and draw geometrical shapes in my books.

 - I often bookmark and consult multiple sections simultaneously, this more of a nuisance in an Ereader.